Gfast2/js-and-rockets/README.md

 Before you begin please make sure you read the entire file and that you understand everything.
 If there's anything that you don't please don't hesitate to reach out to ask.

-We'd like to give all candidates taking this test the same chances to solve the exercise in their own way.
-Because of this we ask you to please **do not fork or share this repo** with anybody.
+We'd like to give all candidates taking this test the same opportunity to solve the exercise in their own way, because of this we kindly ask you **not to fork or share this repo (or your solution) with anybody**

 ## Instructions

 1. **Clone** this repo to a location of your choosing.
 2. Write your solution to the exercise making sure the provided tests are green.
-4. Push your solution to a **private repo** in your **personal Github account**.
+3. Push your solution to a **private repo** in your **personal Github account**.
-5. When you are ready for us to take a look add the user `adjust-frontend` as collaborator to your repo.
+4. When you are ready for us to take a look add the user `adjust-frontend` as collaborator to your repo.

 ## Exercise